 Human error can impact the success of even the strongest security strategies.
 As the above attacks illustrate, this can happen in numerous ways.
 Here are just a few:

 SSH keys grant privileged access to many internal systems.
 Often, these keys do not have expiration dates.
 And they are difficult to monitor.
 So, if SSH keys are revealed or compromised, attackers can use them to pivot freely within the network.

 Many phishing attacks leverage wildcard or rogue certificates to create fake sites that appear to be authentic.
 Such increased sophistication is often required to target higher level executives.

 Using public key encryption and authentication in the two-step verification makes it harder to gain malicious access.
 Easy access to SSH keys stored on computers or servers makes it easier for attackers to pivot laterally within the organization.

 An organization’s encryption is only as good as that of its entire vendor community.
 If organizations don’t control the keys and certificates that authenticate partner interactions, then they lose control of the encrypted tunnels that carry confidential information between companies.

 If organizations are not monitoring the use of all the keys and certificates that are used in encryption, then attackers can use rogue or stolen keys to create illegitimate encrypted tunnels.
 Organizations will not be able to detect these malicious tunnels because they appear to be the same as other legitimate tunnels into and out of the organization.

-Your best bet in preventing encryption from being misused in an attack on your organization is with an automated solution that allows you to maintain full visibility and control of your machine identities.
+Your best bet in preventing encryption from being misused in an attack on your organization is with an automated machine identity management solution that allows you to maintain full visibility and control of your machine identities.
 Automation will help you reduce the inherent risks of human error as well as maintain greater control over how you enforce security policies for all encrypted communications.